mpram/IoT_Academy/Month_1/Day_1/Azure IoT Foundation.md

 sudo systemctl restart iotedge
  ```

-In a few minutes you should receive a **Running** Status after running the following command:
+In a few minutes you should receive a **Running** Status after executing the following command:

  ```bash
 sudo iotedge list